davisnw/mvvm-palindrome/RelatedPatterns/index.markdown

 MVVM evolved from and is related to several other patterns.

 Note that from a coding perspective, all of these patterns eliminate (or nearly so) the use of a "code behind" file.
+Code behind code is much more difficult to test, and should be minimized - but in some cases it is helpful (though it should not be the first choice).

 #[Model View Controller Pattern](http://martinfowler.com/eaaDev/uiArchs.html) (MVC)
   * A way of achieving [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html) - that is keep our presentation logic and our domain logic from interfering with each other.